web3/web3.js/docs/include_package-core.rst

     web3.shh.transactionPollingTimeout
     ...

-The ``transactionPollingTimeout`` does define the amount polls (each second) it should wait until the first confirmation happened.
+The ``transactionPollingTimeout``  will be used over a HTTP connection.
-The PromiEvent rejects with a timeout error when the timeout got exceeded.
+This option does define the amount of polls (each second) it should wait until the first confirmation happens.

 -------